Advocacy & Policy

 AGA is working closely with physicians and researchers across specialties to advocate for sustainable federal research funding.

-- Physician Response to NIH Indirect Cost Policy, signed by AGA President Maria T. Abreu, MD, AGAF
+- Physicians join together to respond to NIH indirect cost policy, letter co-signed by AGA President Maria T. Abreu, MD, AGAF